CaskAle/summit-pi-project/TJBot-setup-notes.md

 ### Disable LED and Servo in Conversation Recipe

-Because we do not provide you a servo in the kit you are using and also to avoid conflicts with the built in Raspberry Pi speaker jack, you will want to avoid initializing these devices when working on the conversation recipe.
+Because we do not provide you a servo in the kit and also to avoid conflicts with the built in Raspberry Pi speaker jack, you will want to avoid initializing the LED and servo devices when working on the conversation recipe.
 To do this,  edit the `tjbot/recipes/conversation/conversation.js` file.
 Near the top of that file, find the line (~ line 22) that looks like this:

 ``` javascript
 const hardware = [TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER, TJBot.HARDWARE.LED_NEOPIXEL, TJBot.HARDWARE.SERVO];